 - Wrap the pendulum in soft, protective padding or foam.
 Take one or two sheets of newspaper and loosely wrap it around the pendulum guide to keep it stationary.

 - Remove the weights by unhooking them from the pulleys inside the glass casing.
-Mark the weights so you can distinguish them for reinstallation later --"Left", "Center" and "Right".
+Mark the weights so you can distinguish them for reinstallation later - "Left", "Center" and "Right".
 Wrap the weights in soft, protective padding to prevent damage to the brass casing.

-Reassembling the clock
+Reassembling the grandfather clock

 - When you arrive at your new home, find a place for your clock with level, stable flooring.
 Carpets can be difficult.
-While the clock does not have to perfectly perpendicular to the floor, it cannot rock.
-You can use a small shim to stabilize the case on the floor if it appears to be slightly uneven.
+While the clock does not have to be perfectly perpendicular to the floor, it cannot rock.
+You can use a small shim to stabilize the case on the floor if it appears to be uneven.

 - Replace the movement if it was taken out.

 - Attach the pendulum and the weights in the same way you removed them.
-Make sure the weight that was on the left before is put back on the left, the center weight is replaced in the center, etc.
+Make sure the weight that was on the left before is put back on the left, the center weight is placed in the center, etc.